HardyScheel/beautiful-jekyll/_posts/2018-12-03-eclipse-setting-up-eclipse-for-java.md

 ## Add JavaFX api documentation and source code to use it within Eclipse

-For JavaFX do the same steps as above but only for the highlited jfxrt.jar library.
+For JavaFX do the same steps as above but only for the highlighted jfxrt.jar library.

 ![eclipse-jre-doc-sources-7][eclipse-jre-doc-sources-7]